 - The Respectful Conduct Reporting Form will be kept confidential to the extent possible.
-Information will only be released to the extent necessary to investigate and respond to the incident, or as required by law.
+Information about the allegation or the investigation itself will only be released to the extent necessary to investigate and respond to the incident, or as required by law.

 - The Respectful Conduct Reporting Form will be on file in the Human Resources department for a minimum of seven years.

-Criminal and sexual harassment: Criminal and Sexual harassment such as stalking, threats, and sexual or physical assault are covered by the Criminal Code or the Occupational Health and Safety Act.
+Criminal and Sexual Harassment - Criminal and Sexual harassment such as stalking, threats, and sexual or physical assault are covered by the Criminal Code and the Occupational Health and Safety Act.
 Supervisors and employees are encouraged to report any criminal behaviour to the Police and Human Resources.

-Reprisals: No employee will be subject to reprisals for filing a complaint under this policy.
+Reprisals - No employee will be subject to reprisals for filing a complaint or participating in an investigation under this policy.
 Anyone experiencing reprisals should report it immediately to their manager or Human Resources.

 Any discipline imposed as a result of a frivolous or vexatious complaint is not a reprisal.

 Workplace Harassment – includes a course of vexatious comment or conduct against a worker in a workplace - behaviour that is known or ought reasonably to be known to be unwelcome.
 It may include but is not limited to:

 - unwanted remarks or comments on a person's mannerisms or body,

 - practical jokes that cause embarrassment or endanger an employee's safety,

 - behaviour that undermines or sabotages the employee's job performance,